TOKYO (Reuters) - Resource-poor Japan just discovered a new source of mineral wealth -- sewage.

 The facility recently recorded finding 1,890 grams of gold per tonne of ash from incinerated sludge.

-That is a far higher gold content than Japan’s Hishikari Mine, one of the world’s top gold mines, owned by Sumitomo Metal Mining Co Ltd, which contains 20-40 grammes of the precious metal per tonne of ore.
+That is a far higher gold content than Japan’s Hishikari Mine, one of the world’s top gold mines, owned by Sumitomo Metal Mining, which contains 20-40 grams of the precious metal per tonne of ore.

-The prefecture is so far due to receive 5 million yen ($55,810) for the gold, minus expenses.
+The prefecture is so far due to receive 5 million yen (39,075 pounds) for the gold, minus expenses.